MASTRIO/Adventure-Awakens-Mod/README.md

 (Downloading the source code in the releases section will also download every version, make sure that you download the .jar file instead)

 If you find any bugs/issues please report them on the Issues tab :)

+This mod will become open source after the 2020.4 Mcreator update :)